vanmarkl/SWDAO_CustomBalancerPool/README.md

 $ forge create <args> --libraries contracts/ExtraStorage.sol:ExtraStorage:<address> contracts/CustomBalancerPool.sol:CustomBalancerPool
 ```
 ### Using [Remix][]
-> Note<br />
-> "Verify" folders/files not yet available

-This repo. provides flattened contract code in folders titled "verify".
-These files correspond to
+This repo. provides flattened contract code in folders titled "[verify][]".
+These files correspond
-each of the major contracts, and can be safely ported into [Remix][] for testing, and deployment.
+to each of the major contracts, and can be safely ported into [Remix][] for testing, and
+deployment.
 They're also intended for use in [Polygonscan][] verification.
 Deploy the
 [`ExtraStorage` library][exstor] first, then point [Remix][] to include the deployed library's
 address during deployment of the [`CustomBalancerPool`][cbp].
 ## Swap Functionality